blake-kj/coffee-labs/README.md

 ## What's Next?

 Creating this website from scratch was a challenge for me which made me gain a lot of new skills.
 I now feel comfortable with custom WordPress theme development.
-I would like to design another website from sratch but next time use a Tailwind started theme such as [_tw](https://underscoretw.com/).
+I would like to design another website from scratch but next time use a Tailwind started theme such as [_tw](https://underscoretw.com/).